Section for Health Equity Partnerships & Coalitions

 Scientific Steering Committee

-Since 2017, a Scientific Steering Committee has collaborated with our National Advisory Council to inform and advise the work of the Section for Health Equity and the NYU Center for the Study of Asian American Health to advance AANHPI community capacity and health equity.
+Since 2017, a Scientific Steering Committee has collaborated with our National Advisory Council to inform and advise the work of the Section for Health Equity and CSAAH to advance AA and NH/PI community capacity and health equity.

-This committee was established to adhere to requirements outlined for the NYU Center for the Study of Asian American Health’s fourth continuous cycle of National Institute on Minority Health and Health Disparities funding.
-The committee formally reviews and evaluates research-related scientific agendas and contributions to advancing the science of health disparities in AANHPI communities, while also providing overall scientific direction for greater sustainability.
-These efforts increase the national scope of research, community engagement, and training efforts in the Section for Health Equity and the NYU Center for the Study of Asian American Health.
+This committee was established to adhere to requirements outlined for CSAAH’s fourth continuous cycle of National Institute on Minority Health and Health Disparities funding.
+The committee formally reviews and evaluates research-related scientific agendas and contributions to advancing the science of health disparities in AA and NH/PI communities, while also providing overall scientific direction for greater sustainability.
+These efforts increase the national scope of research, community engagement, and training efforts in the Section for Health Equity and CSAAH.

 Scientific Steering Committee Members